-To feed is to nourish

 Food-Wise is a nutrition and hands-on cooking class for families, and it includes both children and adults.
 This cooking class focuses on the nutrient value of individual fruits and vegetables in a hands-on cooking class to demonstrate how to cook the particular fruits and vegetables being featured.
 We use fresh, seasonal items in this class.
 We also use this class to teach the families how to use the foods they receive from the food bank in a healthy way.
 For example, try black bean burgers instead of regular burgers.
 Food-Wise is once a month for our clients and their families at Chapultepec.

 We are always looking at ways to gather up and give out more fresh fruits and vegetables.
 Fresh Quest is our quest for acquiring and providing our clients with more fresh foods.
 We do this by working closely with and playing an active role in the community gardens.
-We encourage our donors to either donate money to buy fresh produce or to buy fresh produce themselves to give.
+We encourage our donors to either donate money to buy fresh produce, to purchase fresh produce themselves to give, or to grow a garden and donate a portion of the fresh produce.
 We want everyone to be aware that we can accept fresh foods and we don’t just accept non-perishable canned/dry goods.

 We have a wonderful relationship with the San Marcos Farmer’s Market concerning “Fresh Quest.”
 Food Bank vans are there every Saturday to pick-up fresh, organic food from the farmers who donate it to us at no cost.
 We give back to the farmer’s market by purchasing fresh foods from them to use in our nutrition cooking demonstrations.
 We also use federal FEMA money to buy thousands of dollars of fresh produce from the farmer’s market to distribute to our clients.